Git Commands for DevOps

 - The main purpose of branching is to isolate development activities.

-- To merge branches, you can use git merge, git rebase, or git cherry pick.
+git merge, git rebase, or git cherry pick.

 - Cherry pick is easy for one or two commits, but not practical for large numbers of commits.